i Invest in Housing

 7. Researching community bond financing for “Made in BC” ADU manufacturing

-By addressing these key areas, Four Pillars aims to position modular ADU manufacturers for growth and enable them to play a larger role in tackling housing shortages and affordability issues.
+By leveraging its position as a trusted industry voice, Four Pillars aims to address these key challenges and position modular ADU manufacturers for growth.
+This will enable them to play a larger role in tackling housing shortages and affordability issues in British Columbia and eventually across Canada.